Dr Richard Siow BSc PhD FRSB AKC

 Dr Richard Siow graduated from King’s College, University of London (1993) with a BSc in Nutrition and AKC.
 He subsequently obtained a PhD in Physiology (1996) at the Centre for Cardiovascular Biology and Medicine, King’s College London.
 Following postdoctoral positions at King’s College and the Division of Cardiovascular Medicine, Addenbrooke’s Hospital, University of Cambridge, he was appointed in 2001 as a Lecturer in Physiology, King's College School of Biomedical & Health Sciences.
 He was elected as a Fellow of the Royal Society of Biology in 2013 and undertook a one year sabbatical secondment with Unilever R&D in 2015.

-He is also a committee member of the European Vascular Biology Organisation and European Society for Microcirculation Executive Committees, British Microcirculation Society and the Royal Society of Biology.
+He is also a member of the European Vascular Biology Organisation and European Society for Microcirculation Executive Committees, British Microcirculation Society and the Royal Society of Biology.
 Other memberships include the British Society for Cardiovascular Research, Physiological Society and Society for Free Radical Research.
 In addition, he is an adviser to the Parliamentary Office of Science and Technology and Westminster Forum on Diet and Health.

 Antioxidant genes in vascular protection

 Oxidative stress has been implicated in the pathogenesis of atherosclerosis, restenosis and pre-eclampsia.
 Reactive oxygen species enhance the expression of protective antioxidant genes such as the transcription factor Nrf2, molecular chaperone heat shock protein 70 (HSP70), and heme oxygenase-1 (HO-1).
 The regulation of HO-1 expression is of particular interest as it catabolises the pro-oxidant heme to generate the vasodilator carbon monoxide and antioxidants biliverdin and bilirubin.
 We are currently investigating whether oxidized lipids, cytokines and growth factors modulate the expression of antioxidant genes thus contributing to vascular dysfunction in atherosclerosis, diabetes and pre-eclampsia.

 Dietary antioxidants and phytoestrogens in vascular health